adultdate/filament-calendar/README.md

 #[CalendarEventContent(Foo::class)]
 protected function eventContentForFoo(): HtmlString|string {
-    return view('calendar.foo-model-event');
+    return view('filament-calendar.foo-model-event');
 }

 // Variant 2.
 protected function barEventContent(): HtmlString|string {
-    return view('calendar.bar-model-event');
+    return view('filament-calendar.bar-model-event');
 }
 ```

 Both variants are equal, it's up to your personal preference which one you want to use.

 ## Custom Resource Label Content
-By default, we use the default view from the calendar package.
+By default, we use the default view from the filament-calendar package.
 However, you are able to use your own content.

 To keep things performant, the blade view is rendered **once** on the server and then re-used for every resource.
-Thus, you **cannot** access the calendar resource data from the server side via Blade or Laravel, or do any server-side operations.
+Thus, you **cannot** access the filament-calendar resource data from the server side via Blade or Laravel, or do any server-side operations.

 However, each resource is wrapped in an alpine component, which exposes the resource data that you can freely use using [AlpineJS](https://alpinejs.dev/).